sankalp7060/Rock-Paper-Scissor/README.md

 - Rock beats Scissors
 - Scissors beats Paper
-- Paper beats Rock
+- Paper beats Rock <br>
-\nThe game keeps track of the scores, including the number of wins for both the player and the computer, as well as the number of ties.
+The game keeps track of the scores, including the number of wins for both the player and the computer, as well as the number of ties.
 # Features:
 - Rock, Paper, Scissors Gameplay:Choose from three options and play against the computer.
 - Score Tracking: The game tracks the number of wins for the player, the computer, and the ties.